Chapter 4:

 “Thanks.”

-I made my way over to the nearby phone booth.
+I made my way to the nearby phone booth.
 I hesitated before the entrance.
 I didn’t truly want to call home, but I made a promise.
 The longer I put it off, the more trouble it would be.
 I mustered my courage and entered.
 This thing was ancient; it used a rotary phone.
-I had only ever seen those in movies before, and now I had to figure out how to use one.
+I’d only ever seen those in movies before, and now I had to figure out how to use one.

 “Hey Mom, I—”